ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 This behavior is not relegated to a few irrational individuals.
 It’s something that everybody does, regardless of their political position.
 I do it, and you do it, and worst of all, in a democracy, the emotionally fragile have a say in what is truth, which the AI shall now criticize.

-> Col. R. Campbell (AI):<br>**Should someone like that be able to decide what is "truth"?**
+> Col. R. Campbell (AI):<br>**Should someone like that be able to decide what is “truth”?**
 > Rose (AI):<br>**Should someone like you even have the right to decide?**
 > Col. R. Campbell (AI):<br>**You’ve done nothing but abuse your freedom.**
 > Rose (AI):<br>**You don’t deserve to be free!**
 > Col. R. Campbell (AI):<br>**We’re not the ones smothering the world.
 You are.**

-Because the AIs grew out of the White House’s quote-unquote "primordial soup", they recognize the inherent value of freedom, and the responsibility that comes along with it.
+Because the AIs grew out of the White House’s quote-unquote “primordial soup”, they recognize the inherent value of freedom, and the responsibility that comes along with it.
 In their mind, Raiden, and billions like him, take all the benefits of freedom, without accepting any of the responsibility that comes along with it.

 Instead of using their freedom to seek out truths that foster the human race, they resort to partisanship and ideology to make sense of the world.
 Instead of being introspective and considering the potential faults in one’s position, they will cast the blame elsewhere.